Jim Sandlak: Playing career

 However, just as Sandlak's career appeared headed in the right direction, injuries began to take their toll.
 His 1992–93 season was plagued by back problems which caused him to miss 25 games as well as most of the playoffs, and limited him to just 10 goals.
 Following the season, he was dealt to the Hartford Whalers as the future considerations in the Murray Craven trade.
 His two seasons with the Whalers were an absolute nightmare, however, as wrist, foot, knee, and heel injuries limited him to just 40 games and 8 points over that span.
 Released by the Whalers in 1995, he returned to Vancouver for the 1995–96 season, but again struggled with injuries (this time a stress fracture to a vertebra in his back) and his level of play had dropped off considerably.
 Following a failed tryout with Buffalo the following season he retired from the NHL, although he returned after a year off for a season in Germany before leaving the game for good.

 Sandlak finished his career with totals of 110 goals and 229 points in 549 career games, along with 821 penalty minutes.
-According to a 2006 issue of The Hockey News, Sandlak retired to London, Ontario where he owns and operates a landscaping company.
-He also coaches youth hockey in the London Knights system.
-He has two sons named Carter and Patrick.
-Patrick is at university and plays football.
-Carter played in the OHL from 2009 until 2014, and is playing in the NHL for the Carolina Hurricanes in the 2014-15 season.